Keybby/ihm-keyboard/rapports/final/3_design.typ

 #import "styles.typ": bullet;
+#import "@preview/note-me:0.3.0": admonition

 == Paper prototypes
 To choose our design, we first discussed what were in our opinion the most important aspects of our software with respect to the opinions we gathered during the requirements gathering, what would be the essential tools and how to implement them.
 After discussing these points, we each drew our first sketches to compare our visions of the software after agreeing on these points.

-#figure(image("images/3sketch.png", width: 80%),caption:[Our individual sketch prototypes])
+#figure(image("images/3sketch.png", width: 80%), caption: [Our individual sketch prototypes])

 After discussing the results of the sketches, our sources of inspiration and analysis of the user flow, we agreed on several points :

 #bullet("Realistic representation")[We wanted the user to be able to visualize their creation layer by layer, by opposition to current keyboards that allow either visualization of each key by clicking on a key or like real keyboards by putting several characters on a key touch.
 To select the layer, the user will click on the bottom left.
 This configuration allows the user to visualize clearly to which keyboard they gain access to by clicking on which modifier.]